Regularity of deficiency modules through spectral sequences: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Josep \`Alvarez Montaner and Fernando Sancho de Salas for several interesting comments concerning the contents of this paper.
-The authors received partial support by grant PID2022-137283NB-C22 funded by MICIU/AEI/10.13039/501100011033.
+We would also like to thank the referee for several useful comments and remarks that have substantially improved the contents and the correctness of this manuscript.
+Both authors received partial support by grant PID2022-137283NB-C22 funded by MICIU/AEI/10.13039/501100011033.